BiggShow/EvilGalaxy/README.md

 HOW TO LAUNCH:

 For WINDOWS users: Run the setup.exe file, choose installation folder and install the game.
-Launch the game from the HellGalaxy.exe or from the shortcut on your desktop.
+Launch the game from the EvilGalaxy.exe or from the shortcut on your desktop.

-For NON-WINDOWS users: Run the HellGalaxy.jar file WITHIN its folder.
+For NON-WINDOWS users: Run the EvilGalaxy.jar file WITHIN its folder.
 If you remove the .jar file outside the folder, the game resources won't be found, which will result in a failure to load the game.

 MANUAL: